superwf/vuex-cache/README.md

 //=> false
 ```

+> Only exact matches are deleted.
+Use `store.cache.clear` to delete all items or by action name.

 ### `store.cache.clear`

 Clear the cache, delete all actions from it.
 Returns `true` if cache is cleared and `false` otherwise.